s00d/logutil/README.md

 - Allows customizing the regular expression used for log parsing.
 - Supports loading the regular expression from a file.
 - Automatic cleanup of outdated entries if there are more than 10,000 records (can be disabled with `--no-clear`).
+- Displays the last 10 requests for top IPs.
+- Allows filtering results by IP address.
+- Supports pausing and resuming the output with the 'p' key.

 ## Usage